Esa-EM/Dice/README.md

 - This project is experimental and may contain bugs or incomplete features.
 - Feel free to contribute or provide feedback to improve the project.
+- This program will create new directory and some .txt files in it to save data.
+You can delete them any time you want.
+- Directory will be made at same location where main.go, or built exec file is.